Jeric-X/SyncClipboard/docs/README_EN.md

 - Not suport upgrading directly.
 Delete old version first, then install the new version.
 - Plenty of bugs exist.

+Known bugs:
+- macos: Main window can't be woke up by clicking the icon in dock when running background.
+Work around: Use menu bar icon to wake up the main window.

 ### IOS
 #### Use [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752)